microsoft/WhatTheHack/001-IntroToKubernetes/Student/Challenge-01A.md

 ## Description

 To help ensure everyone can start this hack on the same page and avoid the complexities of installing and setting up Docker, we have provided you with an ARM Template that will deploy a Linux VM into Azure.
-Once deployed, the Linux VM will have the FabMedical application's source code and all of the Docker & Node JS tools pre-installed.
+Once deployed, the Linux VM will have the FabMedical application's source code and all of the Docker & Node.js tools pre-installed.

 You will use the Linux VM during this challenge to perform several tasks to prepare the application for containerization and eventual deployment into Kubernetes, including:
-- Build and run the NodeJS-based FabMedical application locally on the VM to observe how it works
+- Build and run the Node.js-based FabMedical application locally on the VM to observe how it works
 - Create a set of Dockerfiles to build container images of the application
 - Run the containerized application on the VM to observe how it works in the Docker environment